 How to Apply

-Completed applications will be reviewed on June 5 and on a rolling basis thereafter, with an anticipated start date in August or September.
+Completed applications will be reviewed on November 15 and on a rolling basis thereafter, with an anticipated start date in January 2024.
 People from groups historically and/or currently underrepresented in university education are encouraged to apply.

-If you're ready to work for an organization that nurtures diversity, respect, professional development and a supportive work-life balance, we invite you to explore this opportunity and apply online.
+If you're ready to work for an organization that nurtures diversity, respect, professional development, and a supportive work-life balance, we invite you to explore this opportunity and apply online.
 To be considered, please submit a cover letter and resume along with your online application.
-Your cover letter should briefly describe your interest in the position and how you feel your background and experience would make you a successful candidate.

 Why work at Stanford?Stanford University has changed the world, over and over again.We are one of Silicon Valley's largest employers - and also one of the most unique.
 Our mission is to educate future leaders and promote interdisciplinary, world-class research and teaching.
 This passion makes Stanford an intensely creative, rewarding, and challenging place to work.
 At the same time, our traditions of respect and collaboration sustain a humane, supportive environment in which to pursue your life and your career.At Stanford you'll work with bright, diverse, dedicated people.
 You'll find encouragement to learn and grow.
 You'll enjoy excellent benefits and an outstanding environment.
 How will it change you?